iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Hilbert Space.md

 ---
 ### **Hilbert Space Projection Theorem**

+We apply definition of Hilbert space, inner product, and norms in this theorem.

 > Let $\mathcal H$ be a Hilbert space, and $M\subseteq \mathcal H$, and $M$ is a closed, convex set, then $\forall x \in \mathcal H \; \exists ! y \in M: \Vert x - y\Vert = \inf_{y'\in M} \Vert y' - x\Vert$, in brief, there is a unique point in the set $M$ such that it's closest to any arbitrary point $x \in \mathcal H$.

 **Observations**: